nzh-dev/code-service/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-Note!
-Instruction have been verified only with Mac OS X 10.14.6.

 ### Prerequisites

 * Java 8